-Consultation with Aboriginal communities and organizations is an ongoing priority at HELP.
-We have an Aboriginal Steering Committee (ASC) and an Aboriginal Community Liaison Coordinator.
-All Aboriginal specific positions at HELP are held by Aboriginal peoples with strong ties to community (geographical and relational) based processes.
-The ASC continues to guide HELP concerning research with Aboriginal children in conjunction with local Aboriginal community leadership.
+Engagement with First Nations Métis, and Inuit communities and organizations is an ongoing priority at HELP.
+We have an Aboriginal Steering Committee (ASC) and a Senior Manager, Indigenous Initiatives, who are helping to guide our actions in upholding our commitments to create equitable and respectful change.
+All Indigenous-specific positions at HELP are held by First Nations, Métis, and Inuit Peoples with strong ties to community.
+The ASC continues to guide HELP concerning research with First Nations, Métis, and Inuit children in conjunction with local Indigenous community leadership.

-Aboriginal-specific EDI data holdings differ from the non-Aboriginal data holdings in one important way.
-While both adhere to the same ethics, collection and analysis procedures, HELP recognizes and respects that Aboriginal families, communities and governance have sovereignty and jurisdiction over their children and, therefore, are the owners of data collected for their children.
-For this reason, HELP does not release Aboriginal specific EDI data publicly.
-Upon request, Aboriginal data are presented back to community through Aboriginal Education Council meetings, local gatherings, and through invited reporting and briefing presentations with various levels of Aboriginal organizations, communities, and nations.
-Aboriginal data are never released without the written consent of the involved Nation or appointed representatives.
+HELP recognizes and respects that First Nations, Métis, and Inuit families, communities, and governance have sovereignty and jurisdiction over their children.
+They are the owners of data collected for their children.
+For this reason, HELP does not release disaggregated Indigenous EDI data publicly.
+Upon request, Indigenous children’s data are presented back to community through Indigenous Education Council meetings, local gatherings, and through invited reporting and briefing presentations with various levels of Indigenous organizations, communities, and Nations.

 In order to ensure that data results are understood and not used to perpetuate misperceptions about Aboriginal children, HELP’s Aboriginal Community Liaison Coordinator works closely with HELP’s Aboriginal Steering Committee on the reporting and dissemination process of Aboriginal specific EDI data.
 Community engagement with Aboriginal communities is an ongoing priority at HELP.
 We work closely with school district Aboriginal Education Councils and with community and Nation based governance organizations.

-Data from the EDI, in conjunction with data from other population health tools, can provide important information about how Aboriginal children are faring in their communities.
-Community reports, which include EDI data maps, can be used as a community engagement tool, enabling parents and community members to get together, understand, and appreciate the importance of the early years.
-The information provided can be used to plan and implement initiatives that address the specific needs of Aboriginal children.
+Data from the EDI, in conjunction with data from other population health tools, can provide important information about how Indigenous children are faring in their communities.
+Community reports, which include EDI data, can be used as a community engagement tool, enabling parents, care givers, and community members to get together, understand, and appreciate the importance of the early years.
+The information provided can be used to plan and implement initiatives that address the specific needs of First Nations, Métis, and Inuit children.

-Almost all school districts also have Aboriginal Education Enhancement Agreements in place.
-The EDI can support these agreements by providing important information about the experiences of Aboriginal children before they enter Grade 1.
-EDI data can also support increased understanding between Aboriginal peoples and local schools regarding Aboriginal culture and language.
-They can form a foundation for recognizing and valuing the heritage knowledges necessary to the education of Aboriginal children.
+Almost all school districts also have Indigenous Education Enhancement Agreements in place.
+The EDI can support these Agreements by providing important information about the experiences of First Nations, Métis, and Inuit children before they enter Grade 1.
+EDI data can also support increased understanding between First Nations, Métis, and Inuit Peoples and schools regarding their culture and language.

 Public school districts from across the province participate in the EDI each year.
-Where Aboriginal children attend public school Kindergarten they have the opportunity to participate in the EDI survey; participation in the EDI survey is voluntary.
+Where First Nations, Métis, and Inuit children attend public school Kindergarten, they have the opportunity to participate in the EDI survey; participation in the EDI survey is voluntary.

 HELP takes a community by community (Nation by Nation) approach, engaging with geographical and relational communities and First Nations Band Schools.
 We intend to ensure that local protocols and initiatives are respected and that community-based discussions include accurate information in order to answer specific questions or concerns.